Terms and Conditions

 **Please note that if you arrive with your rabbit(s) and payment has not been received by us, we reserve the right to refuse to board your pets even at that short notice**.

-It is a requirement of Cottontail Lodge that your rabbit(s) are vaccinated against Myxomatosis, Viral Hemorrhagic Disease (VHD) and RVHD2 also.
-You will be asked to produce a current certificate of vaccination when you arrive with your pet(s).
+It is a requirement of Cottontail Lodge that your rabbit(s) are vaccinated against Myxomatosis, Viral Hemorrhagic Disease (RVHD) and RVHD2 also.
+You will be asked to produce a current certificate of vaccination before boarding.
 This will need to be done at least 3 - 4 weeks prior to boarding with us if they have not had the vaccinations before or if they have lapsed and are out of date.
 If they are to receive their booster within their due dates there will be no problem boarding your rabbits.
-This is to help ensure the safety and well being of all our visitors and of course our own rabbits.
+This is to help ensure the safety and well being of all our visitors.
 No current vaccination certificate - No boarding.

 It is a requirement of Cottontail Lodge that all rabbits, regardless of sex are neutered before being boarded with us.
 If your rabbit has not been neutered due to health reasons, please do not hesitate in contacting me to discuss.

 On the day of arrival your rabbit should be in good health.
-If any rabbit shows signs of illness, disease, pregnancy or an injury not notified to us beforehand, we reserve the right to refuse to board your pet – so please make sure you have either thoroughly checked your rabbit or had a vet check them out if you think something may not be quite right – no matter how small and notify us in advance please.
+If any rabbit shows signs of illness, disease, or an injury not notified to us beforehand, we reserve the right to refuse to board your pet – so please make sure you have either thoroughly checked your rabbit or had a vet check them out if you think something may not be quite right – no matter how small and notify us in advance please.
 You wouldn’t want to miss your flight or holiday if we refused to board them.
 I am sure you will all appreciate that we cannot put any other guests at risk.
 Therefore we will refuse to board your pet if we feel that there may be a risk of contagion to our other guests and we will still expect payment for the late cancellation if you haven’t notified us in good time before arriving.
-If your rabbit suffers with a sticky/ messy bottom, please clean thoroughly, trim or shave fur around the bottom and treat with “Rearguard” or an equivalent treatment a day or two before arriving please.
-Especially if your booking is within the warmer months.
+If your rabbit suffers with a sticky/ messy bottom (this is usually due to diet and being overweight, so should be addressed), please clean thoroughly, trim or have your vet shave fur around the bottom a day or two before arriving please.
+This is especially important if your booking is within the warmer months.
 This will lessen the likelihood of flystrike.
 The same goes for mites – if you suspect your rabbit is scratching more than normal, excessively shaking its head or appears to be suffering from 'dandruff' please check with your vet and obtain a suitable treatment prior to boarding with us please (bearing in mind some treatment is over a 6 week period).
-If your rabbit has had a previous episode of E.Cuniculi or a suspected episode in the past, please treat your bunny with a 9 day course of Panacur prior to boarding with us.
+If your rabbit has had a previous episode of E.Cuniculi or a suspected episode in the past and has recovered, please treat your bunny with a 9 day course of Panacur prior to boarding with us.
 You wouldn't want the stress of the journey or change of housing to bring about another episode and neither would we.
 Your rabbit could very possibly be hospitalized at the vets to prevent any cross contamination with other guests.
 This is costly so please do be prepared.

 If your rabbit shows any signs of a head tilt, rear end paralysis or incontinence please see your vet as soon as possible as we cannot board a rabbit displaying those symptoms until fully treated .